 Marie Arsenian Henriksson Group

-Collectively, our studies will give insights to the normal function of MYCN and its contribution to NB pathogenesis.
-This knowledge could serve as basis for development of novel cancer therapies for children with neuroblastoma as well as other diseases, since MYC is activated in many different malignancies.
+Together, our research will generate new insights into the pathology and the regulation of neural differentiation of MYCN-amplified neuroblastoma cells.
+This knowledge may offer novel prediction and diagnostic markers and serve as basis for development of new cancer therapies for children with neuroblastoma and other tumors since MYC is activated in many different cancer types.

 Project Groups within the Marie Arsenian Henriksson Group